JuliaData/SplitApplyCombine.jl/README.md

 ### `join`

-The `Base.join` function is currently taken by string joins, and strings are iterable.
+The `Base.join` function is currently taken by string joins, and strings are iterable and so should participate in the "data" join as a colleciton of characters.
 This presents a rather unfortnate naming clash, since `join` or `Join` is common in a wide variety of languages to mean these two different operations (which isn't great for Julia's system of semantically distinct functions).
-I haven't found an alternative name for either operation... however I do note that the current `Base.join` on strings is a generalization of a concatenation operation with seperators added between, which might be a useful operation for generic iterables.
+I haven't found an alternative name for the string operation... however I do note that the current `Base.join` on strings is a generalization of a concatenation operation with seperators added between, which might be a useful operation for generic iterables, and might take a name related to concatenation instead.

+Here I've exported `innerjoin` to avoid clashing, which is a reasonably common (but longer) name for this operation.

 ### Reductions